zeroexploit/DLinkCap/README.md

 # Options
 These are the Options you can use to customize the Output of DLinkCap.
 The Values at the End represent the default Setting:
-- -vi : Input Format of the Video Stream (mjpeg)
+- -vi : Input Format of the Video Stream (-auto detected-)
 - -vc : Video Codec as FFmpeg would take it (mpeg4)
 - -vq : Video Quality as FFMpeg Scale for the selected Video Codec (5)
 - -vf : Input Framerate of the Video Stream (-not set-)
-- -ai : Input Format of the Audio Stream (-not set-)
+- -ai : Input Format of the Audio Stream (-auto detect-)
 - -ac : Audio Codec as FFmpeg would take it (libmp3lame)
 - -aq : Audio Quality as FFMpeg Scale for the selected Audio Codec (5)
 - -t  : Set the recording Duration in hh:mm:ss (-until user interrupt-)